DiamondLightSource/developer-portal/docs/user/references/system-spec.md

 ## `domain` [Optional]

-An [entity reference](https://backstage.io/docs/features/software-catalog/references#string-references) to the domain that the system belongs to, e.g. `developer-tooling`
+An [entity reference](https://backstage.io/docs/features/software-catalog/references#string-references) to the [Domain](../explanations/domain.md) that the system belongs to, e.g. `developer-tooling`

 <!--end-fields-->